“What could possibly go wrong?”

 2. Wrong Classification of Goods

 There are potentially expensive consequences for misclassifying your goods, so it’s crucial to get your product classification correct.
 You can classify your products by using either the Schedule B or Harmonized System (HS) codes.
-To understand the subtle differences between the two, check out our article, What's the Difference between a Schedule B Code and an HS Number?
+To understand the subtle differences between the two, check out our article, What's the Difference between HS, HTS and Schedule B Codes?

 Regardless of which set of codes you use to classify your goods, you want to make sure you are using all 10 digits on your export paperwork.
 For documents that are used internationally, you will typically list only the first six digits of the codes, since these are the same in almost every country.

 (Some exporters prefer not to include any HS code on any paperwork that will be used to facilitate the import of the goods, particularly the commercial invoice.
-It's generated a lot of discussion in the Customs Specialist group on LinkedIn.
 I address that in our article, Why You Shouldn’t Include HS Numbers on a Commercial Invoice.)

 Automated Export System (AES)